Shopify/ejson/README.md

 This updates `config/secrets.ejson` in place, encrypting any newly-added or modified values that are not yet encrypted. `ejson` is short-hand for `ejson encrypt`.

+By default, it uses a public key that you won't be able to decrypt.
+You can use your own by following the "Custom keypair" directions below.
+Feel free to fork the gem to reference your own keypair by default.

 #### 3) Decrypt the file:

      ejson decrypt -k ~/.keys/ejson.priv.pem -p config/ejson.pub.pem secrets.production.ejson > secrets.production.json